Precious-Ugwuadu/osticket-prereqs/README.md

 </p>
 <p>

+</p>
+<br />

+![image](https://github.com/user-attachments/assets/4353eef0-5574-43ec-9812-4da8d5a451a2)

 Inside the virtual machine (named osticket-vm), I downloaded the file called osTicket-Installation-Files.zip and extracted its contents to my desktop.
 This will create a folder named osTicket-Installation-Files.
 The files inside this folder are needed to install osTicket and its required software components.
-</p>
-<br />

-![image](https://github.com/user-attachments/assets/4353eef0-5574-43ec-9812-4da8d5a451a2)

-osTicket runs on a web browser so it requires a web browser and a database to be installed and configured.
+osTicket runs on a web browser, so it requires a web browser and a database to be installed and configured.

 ![image](https://github.com/user-attachments/assets/23784e29-466b-44ae-a85c-a34df6844d05)

-I typed 127.0.0.1 in the web browser, and this opened up.
+Next, I  installed  IIS on Windows with CGI support by typing 127.0.0.1 in the web browser, and the above image opened up.
 This shows that the computer is now a web server, although it is not hosting anything.

 ![image](https://github.com/user-attachments/assets/4ed53d50-2594-4a2e-8fd7-250b15b495e1)